Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 Physical therapy focuses on improving motor functions through exercise.

 By strengthening underused muscles, stretching tight muscles, and improving range of motion, physical therapy can help individuals with extrapyramidal cerebral palsy improve their posture, balance, and control.
+They may also identify which mobility aids are most appropriate to allow individuals to move most freely, such as crutches, a walker, or a wheelchair, and teach individuals how to use them correctly.

 Occupational therapy for extrapyramidal cerebral palsy will focus on improving functional abilities through everyday activities.